Job classification process

 - Flowchart: an overview of the process

-- Instructions and key dates: important information before submitting an application for reclassification
+- Instructions: important information before submitting an application for reclassification

 - Position descriptors: necessary education, training, experience and skills required for each position level